Inside Outing

 Inside Outing is an isometric action-adventure game released by The Edge in 1988 for the ZX Spectrum, Amstrad CPC and Commodore 64.
 In 1989, it was released for the Atari ST and Amiga with the title Raffles with the 8-bit versions re-released with this name.
 It was released in the U.S. by Epyx as Devon Aire in the Hidden Diamond Caper.

 Plot

-An eccentric millionaire has died without leaving a will, instead hiding his money and gems in obscure places around his large house.
-His widow has hired a professional thief to find and retrieve these items.
-However, the dead millionaire's strange pets have now overrun the mansion and do not take kindly to interlopers.
+An eccentric millionaire dies without leaving a will, having hidden his money and valuables throughout his mansion.
+His widow hires a professional thief to locate and retrieve them.
+The mansion is also inhabited by the millionaire's unusual pets, which acts as obstacles to the thief.

 Gameplay

 Inside Outing uses the Worldmaker graphic development system that was pioneered by The Edge's 1986 game, Fairlight.
 The player controls a thief, named "Raffles" in some versions of the game and "Devon Aire" in others, who must explore a large mansion looking for valuables, while avoiding the various hostile creatures that inhabit the house.